Creating stronger laws to protect Victorians from hate conduct

 Expand the scope of anti-vilification protections to include other attributes

-Including protections for LGBTIQ people, women and people with disabilities would reflect community expectations that all people must be protected from hate conduct.
+Including protections for LGBTIQ people, women and people with disabilities would reflect community expectations that there are many people within the community that must be protected from hate conduct.

 Simplify the threshold for vilification from conduct that incites to conduct that expresses or is reasonably likely to incite